 Fashion Source's FLH Arianna is a hand-tied waterfall of tight waves, volume and length with a side-part and full-lace.
 It's available in one beautiful natural colour ready to dye if you prefer.

-- Fibre: Human fibre
+- Fibre: Remi Human Hair

 - Type: 100% Hand-tied Human